Gaudi (The Alan Parsons Project album)

-Gaudi is the tenth album by The Alan Parsons Project, released in 1987.
-Gaudi refers to Antoni Gaudí, the Catalan Spanish architect, and the opening track references what is probably Gaudí's best known building, the Sagrada Família.
+Gaudi is the tenth album by The Alan Parsons Project, released in January 1987.
+Gaudi refers to Antoni Gaudí, the Spanish architect behind the Sagrada Família.

+This was the final canonical Alan Parsons Project studio album, as well as vocalist Lenny Zakatek's final contribution to any Parsons album.
+Although the album The Sicilian Defence was released in 2014, it was originally recorded in 1979 and was never intended to be heard by the public.

+Background

 Project regular David Paton was unable to undertake bass duties on this recording due to a prior touring commitment with Elton John.
 Saxophonist-keyboardist Richard Cottle's brother, Laurie, was recruited to play bass.
 The album was recorded at the Grange in Norfolk and Mayfair Studios in London using a pair of Sony 3324 DASH digital tape recorders and mixed to a digital master.

-This was the final canonical Alan Parsons Project studio album, as well as vocalist Lenny Zakatek's final contribution to any Parsons album.
-Although the album The Sicilian Defence was released in 2014, it was originally recorded in 1979 and was never intended to be heard by the public.
+The album was promoted with posters, streamers, and inserts using visuals from the album sleeve.
+To coincide with the release of Gaudi, the back catalogue of The Alan Parsons Project was reissued on CD, with Arista launching a promotional campaign around the slogan "Music...As It Was Meant To Be Played" that launched with a special event at the Sagrada Família.

 During the writing of what would have been the follow-up, Eric Woolfson turned that album into a rock opera, eventually released as Freudiana in 1990.
 Alan Parsons continued as a solo artist in 1993 with Try Anything Once, an album which completes the musical evolution that started with this album.

 A musical by Woolfson with the same name, and based on the songs of this album, was released in 1993 in Germany with the songs sung in English.

 Use on television

-The songs "Closer to Heaven" and "Money Talks" were used in an episode of the third season of the TV series Miami Vice, with "Paseo de Gracia" (even though in Catalanand officiallythe exact name is "Passeig de Gràcia") appearing in an episode in the show's fifth season.
+The songs "Closer to Heaven" and "Money Talks" were used in "Red Tape", the nineteenth episode of the third season of the TV series Miami Vice; an instrumental version of "Standing on Higher Ground" was used as background music in some scenes of an episode of the sitcom Roomies.

+A music video for "Standing on Higher Ground" was directed by Jon Small and produced by Picture Vision.